 While he lived in Rodney, Dr. Barnby enjoyed lawn bowling and fishing in his spare time.

-Dr. and Mrs. Barnby had two daughters named Patricia and Janet.
+Dr. and Mrs. Barnby had two daughters; Patricia and Janet.

-In 1940 Dr. Barnby sold his practice to Dr. J. R. Whittaker.
-He did post-graduate studies in the United States and opened a medical practice in Windsor upon his return to Ontario.
+In 1940 Dr. Barnby sold his medical practice to Dr. Jack Gales Whitteker.
+Dr. Barnby entered into post-graduate studies in the United States.
+Upon completion of his studies he opened a medical practice in Windsor.
 In 1949, Dr. and Mrs. Barnby lived at 1909 Verdun Ave. in Walkerville (Windsor).
 His medical office was located in the Medical Arts Building.
 By 1972 Dr. and Mrs. Barnby resided at 3801 Wyandotte Street East.

 Dr. Barnby died in London on the 29th of April, 1991.
 Mrs. Barnby died in May of 1991.

 *Dr. Jack Gales Whitteker also appears on the Chatham-Kent Physician Tribute website.